cbmr-data/cbmr-data.github.io/esrum/_sources/overview.rst.txt

  Projects and data-shares
 **************************

-Access is managed on a per-project level, and is administrated by the individual project owners, with each project folder containing a standard set of sub-folders (``apps``, ``data``, ``people``, ``scratch``).
+Access is managed on a per-project level, and is administered by the individual project owners, with each project folder containing a standard set of sub-folders (``apps``, ``data``, ``people``, ``scratch``).